OndrejMottl/OCCR_R-Ratepol_workshop/part_1_geochemical_data.md

 We see that the absolute RoC scores are decreased and the pattern changed slightly (x-axis).

-### Scenario 3 - Estimating RoC per bin
+### Scenario 3 - Using uncertainty matrix

-In order to get rid of the effect of uneven distribution of sampled depths (i.e. levels) in a record, we can bin the data.

-Specifically, we will change the `working_units` from single levels to `"bins"`.
-Here we select bins of 250 years each instead of the individual levels.

-Note that one level is randomly selected as a representation of that time bin.
+For RoC analysis, it is important to consider age uncertainties.
+For each iteration, RRatepol will randomly select one age-sequence from the uncertainty matrix (see the age-depth modelling section for more info).

 Because of that, we need to increase the number of randomisations.
 This is again a toy example for a quick computation and therefore we only do 100 randomisations.
 We would recommend increasing the *set_randomisations* to 10.000 for any real estimation.

 ``` r
 set_randomisations <- 100